Klangstrom/klangstrom-libraries/KLST_PANDA/SYSTEM-ARCHITECTURE.md

 the board is equipped with a RESET button, a BOOT_MODE button and a PROGRAMMER button. if the BOOT_MODE is pressed at start-up the core (MCU) will enter DFU mode.
 PROGRAMMER button can trigger DFU mode at runtime. the RESET button triggers a *soft* reset.

+## Mechanical Keys

-the booard also features two user-programmable mechanical Cherry MX keys. both can be connected to a hardware interrupt.
+the board features two user-programmable mechanical Cherry MX keys. both can be connected to a hardware interrupt.

 ## Form Factor